Location Leakage in Federated Signal Maps: Location DLG Attack

 \subsection{Problem Setup}

 \textbf{Signal Maps Prediction.} Signal maps prediction typically trains a model to predict a key performance indicator (KPI) $y_i$ based on the input feature vector $x_i=[x_{i,1},x_{i,2}, ....x_{i,m}]^T$, where $i$ denotes the $i$-th datapoint in the training set.
 W.l.o.g. we consider the following: $y$ is a metric capturing the signal strength and we focus specifically on Reference Signal Received Power (RSRP), which is the most widely used KPI in LTE.
-For the features $x$ used for the prediction of $y$, we focus on the spatial coordinates (longitude, latitude), \ie $m=2$.
-(Prior work \cite{alimpertis2019city} has shown that the most important features for RSRP prediction are the coordinates and time.
-In this paper, we handle time not as a feature, but within the online learning framework.)
-We train a DNN model with weights $w$, per cell tower, $y_i=F(x_i, w)$; the loss function $\ell$ is the Mean Square Error, and we report the commonly used Root Mean Squared Error (RMSE) as our utility metric.
+For the features $x$ used for the prediction of $y$, we focus on the spatial coordinates (longitude, latitude), \ie $m=2$.\footnote{In prior work on centralized signal map prediction \cite{alimpertis2019city, alimpertis2022unified}, we assessed the feature importance on the campus and other datasets, and found location, time, and cell tower id to be the most important, while device type, frequency and outdoor/indoor location had negligible effect on our campus datasets.
+In this paper, we focus on the most important features, \ie spatial coordinates, we handle time within the online learning framework, and we train one DNN per cell id.} We train a DNN model with weights $w$, per cell tower, $y_i=F(x_i, w)$; the loss function $\ell$ is the Mean Square Error, and we report the commonly used Root Mean Squared Error (RMSE).

 We consider a general DNN architecture that, unlike prior work \cite{dlg}, is quite general.
 We tune its hyperparameters (depth, width, type of activation functions, learning rate $\eta$) via the Hyperband tuner \cite{hyperband_tuner} to maximize utility.
-Tuning the DNN architecture can be done using small datasets per cell tower, which are collected directly or contributed by users or third parties willing to share/sell their data. \footnote{In Sec. \ref{sec:results}, the tuned DNN architecture is optimized for the datasets.
-For example, when tuned for \campus cell x204, the DNN consists of two hidden layers with 224 and 640 units and ReLU and sigmoid activation functions, respectively, and dropout layers between the hidden layers with 5\% of units being dropped randomly.
-The dropout layers are necessary to prevent overfitting in over-parameterized DNN architectures \cite{dropout_paper}.}
+Tuning the DNN architecture can be done using small datasets per cell tower, which are collected directly or contributed by users or third parties willing to share/sell their data.